JawadSarfraz/multilingual-abstracts-nlp/README.md

 ### 🔐 Connect to Server
 - If off-campus, connect via **FortiClient VPN**.
-- SSH into the server using your university credentials.
+- SSH into the server using your university credentials ([connect via SSH](https://www.hiperf.rz.uni-kiel.de/caucluster/access/#user-account)).

 ### 📂 Navigate to Project Directory
 ```bash